-- Sauce: Prepare cheese sauce by melting 4 tbsp butter in a sauce pan.
+- Sauce: Prepare cheese sauce by melting 4 tbsp butter in a saucepan.
 Add flour to thicken into a roux.
-Add 1 to 1 and half cups of milk and stir until flour mixture is dissolved.
+Add 1 to 1½ cups of milk and stir until flour mixture is dissolved.
 Add half cheddar cheese and stir on medium heat until melted.
 Add a half cup of asparagus juice to the mixture and remaining cheese.
 Stir until smooth.

-- Pour cheese sauce over casserole, distributing equally.
-Allow to sit for 5 minutes for sauce to sink in.
+- Pour cheese sauce over the casserole, distributing equally.
+Allow to sit for 5 minutes, for the sauce to sink in.
 Bake for 30 minutes at 350 degrees.

 Darren grew up in Hawaii, where this sushi containing spam is a popular holiday treat.
 He found a holiday recipe here at allrecipes.com, that teaches you to prepare this special dish that reminds him of home.

 We hope you’ll enjoy these recipes, and share your favorites with us in the comments!
 Happy Holidays from your Shop LC Family!